Abdullah Koç: Professional career

 In the early 1990s, Koç was involved in the foundation of the Free University and had a seat in the editorial board of the Free Universities journal Özgür Bilim.
 In this journal he published articles focused on Oil in Middle East and Law of War.
 He was working as a lawyer since 1999 and also gave vocational training for the Ministry of National Education.
 His articles on labor law have been published in a variety of journals.

 Political career

 In the parliamentary elections on 2018, Koç was elected into the Grand National Assembly of Turkey, representing Ağri for the HDP.
 In parliament he took a seat in the justice commission.
 As an MP he demanded answers regarding the alleged suicides of Turkish soldiers.
 In 2019, he tried to read out a press statement on the detention of his fellow HDP members but was prevented from it by the Turkish authorities.
 On the 17 March 2021, the Turkish state prosecutor before the Court of Cassation Bekir Şahin, filed a lawsuit before the Constitutional Court demanding for Koç and 686 other HDP politicians a five-year ban to engage in politics.
 The lawsuit was filed together with the request for a closure of the HDP.
-In January 2022, he was included in a request to lift the parliametary immunity of over 20 HDP politicians.
+In January 2022, he was included in a request to lift the parliamentary immunity of over 20 HDP politicians.